skip to main content

 Policy Document

-In order to ensure that no student goes hungry or is traumatized for lack of funds, the HCPSS establishes processes to provide meals or alternative meals to students who cannot afford to purchase meals and will provide oversight and accountability regarding the collection of outstanding student meal balances.
-In addition, the HCPSS will work with schools and community partners to provide temporary relief for parents who do not qualify for the free or reduced-price lunch or breakfast program, yet struggle to pay for their student’s meals.
+Howard County Public School System (HCPSS) has a process to provide meals for students and will provide oversight and accountability regarding the collection of outstanding student meal balances.
+In addition, the HCPSS will work with schools and community partners to provide temporary relief for parents who do not qualify for the free or reduced-price lunch or breakfast program yet struggle to pay for their student’s meals.

 II.
 Purpose